EBIO5460Fall2025/class-materials/10_1_hw_due_thu_23_oct.md

+# Homework

+**Due:** Thursday 23 Oct 3:30 PM

+**Grading criteria:** Complete the code in Q1.
+On time submission.

+**Format for submitting solutions:**

+* Submit one file of R code
+* The filename should be `train_ecological_model.R` but you can add any prefixes to the filenames that work with your file naming scheme.

+**Push your file to your GitHub repository**

-#### 1. Descent and grid search algorithms with an ecological model
+## 1. Descent and grid search algorithms with an ecological model

 We just looked at SSQ training algorithms applied to a linear model (aka linear regression).
 Among the [three data science cultures](01_1_slides_thu_intro_welcome.pdf), this was an example of the **generative modeling culture**, which emphasizes generic models and phenomenological algorithms such as linear regression.
 We'll now apply these training algorithms to an ecological model, an example from the **natural processes culture** of data science, which emphasizes mechanistic models for the data generating process.